Maatrika-P/Flan-T5-Exploration-With-T5-small-Fine-Tuning/README.md

 ## Acknowledgments 🙏

-- Any external resources, libraries, or tools that were used in the project.
+🙌 We would like to extend our gratitude to the following individuals and organizations for their valuable contributions and support throughout this project:

-## Contact 📞
+- **Hugging Face Transformers** for providing state-of-the-art pre-trained language models and tools that made my exploration and fine-tuning process more efficient.

-- Provide contact information for inquiries and support.
+- **OpenAI** for developing and sharing the GPT-3.5-based assistant that provided guidance and assistance during my work.

-Enjoy exploring and utilizing this NLP Text Summarization project! 🌟
+Enjoy exploring and utilizing this project! 🌟